 Before, people see traveling as young adults’ popular leisure to “escape” and explore the world.
 If you’re a traveler or someone who looks forward to venturing different places, give it a go.
 Employers now seek for potential candidates who are more than just skills.
 They’re after those who are fluent in languages and can serve the marketplace regardless of the location.

 6. Make an impact.

 The early bird catches the early worm.
-Don’t wait for 3 or 5 years before you can finally make an impact in the company.
-The earlier you take responsibility to lead a project, the more attention and support you will gain.
+Don’t wait for 3 or 5 years before you can finally make an impact on the company.
+The earlier you take responsibility to lead a project, the more attention, and support you will gain.
 Start learning and mastering your job to prepare yourself for bigger responsibilities and prove yourself.
 By doing so, you will become more valuable in the company, which will rank up your position and increase your wage.